rancher/docs/content/rancher/v2.x/en/tools/notifiers-and-alerts/_index.md

     Select the urgency level of the alert by considering factors such as how often the event occurs or its importance.
 For example:

     - If you set a normal alert for pods, you're likely to receive alerts often, and individual pods usually self-heal, so select an urgency of **Info**.
-    - If you set a warning alert for StatefulSets, its very likely to impact operations, so select an urgency of **Critical**.
+    - If you set a warning alert for StatefulSets, it's very likely to impact operations, so select an urgency of **Critical**.

+1. Config advance options, it inheriting the advance option from group level by default, you configure alert rule use a customized advance option by disabling inherited.

+    - **Group Wait Time**: How long to wait to buffer alerts of the same group before sending initially.
+The group wait time is configured to 1s to receive the alert when the event happened.
+    - **Group Interval Time**: How long to wait before sending an alert that has been added to a group which contains already fired alerts.
+The group wait time is configured to 1s to receive the alert when the event happened.
+    - **Repeat Wait Time**: How long to wait before sending an alert that has been added to a group which contains already fired alerts.

 {{% /accordion %}}
 {{% accordion id="node" label="Node Alerts" %}}